SAFEHR-data/Azure-Bootstrap/README.md

     terraform.tfstate
     ```

-3. `az login`
+3. Log into Azure and optionally set a different subscription from your default:

+    ```bash
+    az login
+    az account set -s <YOUR_SUBSCRIPTION_ID>
+    ```

-4. Create a fine-grained Github PAT for registering runners.
+4. Create a fine-grained Github Organization PAT for registering runners, with the **Resource Owner** set to the Organization you want the runners to be shared within.
 This PAT must have [Organization Administration: Read and write](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-an-organization) scopes and will be required when running `make`.

     Copy the value and export it as an environment variable (we don't want this in config as it should be kept secret):

     ```bash
     export GITHUB_RUNNER_PAT=<your_token_here>